 Remember the last time you bought yourself a nice toy?
 It could be a game, a car, a TV, a piece of clothing … anything that you bought because you expected it to give you happiness.
 It probably made you happy, but for how long?
 More specifically, when did it make you happy?

 Your material good made you happy when you were consciously thinking about it.
 Taking the example of a TV, the first few times you sat down to watch it, you actually thought about the features of the TV.
-You might have thought, “the quality is so much better than that old piece of junk I had” or, “I’m so glad I bought it, the size is great.”
-Whatever it was you thought, there was some form of appreciation.
+You might have thought, “the quality is so much better than that old piece of junk I had” or, “I'm so glad I bought it, the size is great.”
+Whatever it was you though, there was some form of appreciation.
 Appreciation creates happiness.
 It happened automatically.

 We already have all the toys we need.